WeAreAcademy/mark-sql-proj--flights/README.md

 - In each case, provide the query you use.
 - Unless otherwise noted, you should write a single query for each task.

-### Queries (existing)
+### Queries (warm-up)

 - 010: List all aircraft
 - 020: List the seats on the aircraft of type "Cessna 208 Caravan"
 - 030: List all cities having more than one airport
-- 04x: List all unique destinations for flights from 'Volgograd'...
+- List all unique destinations for flights from 'Volgograd'...

 - 041: first, using only `flights` and `airports`
 - 042: then, again using the `routes` view
 - Ensure you get the same list of destinations from both approaches.

 - 050: List the counts of flights in each status (arrived, cancelled, departed, etc)
-- 060: Find the next flight from Yekaterinburg to Moscow, where the time now is given by bookings.now()
+- 060: Find the "next" flight from Yekaterinburg to Moscow, where "next" is relative to a time given by bookings.now().
 - 070: List the 10 most expensive bookings
 - 075: List all passengers on the top 3 most expensive bookings
 - 080: List the tickets on the booking which has booking reference 521C53
-- 090: List the FLIGHTS (not the tickets) included on Antonina Kuznecova's ticket (ticket number 0005432661915)
+- 090: List the FLIGHTS (not the tickets) included on Antonina Kuznecova's ticket (ticket number 0005432661915).
   - include the flight status, airport names, the model of plane, and fare conditions (business / economy)
 - 100: List the seats occupied by Antonina Kuznecova on the various flights that form part of ticket 0005432661915
   - alongside seat number, include date of each flight, departure and arrival cities

-### Extra query ideas
+### More queries

 - 110: List counts of all of the flights in the database for each of the possible statuses (e.g. Arrived:16707, Cancelled:???,... ).
 Order by status.

-- MISSING 130: List the booking information for a given booking reference, showing flights, departure time, and seat number if check-in has already taken place.

 - 200: List all passengers booked on the (On Time) flight with flight_id '3122'.
 Include their seat number if they have checked in, otherwise, leave it null.
-- How many seats were _not_ booked on flight X

 - 210: List each departure-airport's count of delayed flights.

 - 220: List the counts of delayed flights from the city Moscow, breaking it down per airport.
 (This will be easier with flights_v).

 - 230: You must prepare a report for customer services.
-For each passenger currently booked on a flight which is currently delayed, and which was scheduled to leave at least 1 hour ago* (*according to bookings.now()), list the following:
+For each passenger currently booked on a flight which is currently delayed, and which was scheduled to leave at least 1 hour ago -relative to the time returned by bookings.now().
+List the following:

   - passenger name and id
   - passenger phone number (extracted from the contact_data record) // hint: https://www.postgresql.org/docs/9.3/functions-json.html
-  - whether they are travelling business or economy
+  - Whether they are travelling business or economy
   - how much their flight cost
   - the flight number
   - the departing and destination airports